anabeldorado/anabeldorado.github.io/index.md

 Action and Western still fall into the category of stereotypical as expected by the previous analysis.
 Similarly, but on the other side of the spectrum, Horror and Musical are in the  non-stereotypical cluster.
 Surprisingly, Drama and Adventure are not on the side we would expect.
 Indeed, we previously saw that Drama had low women representation, but is actually overrepresented into the non-stereotypical cluster, and Adventure has a similar trend but in the opposite direction.

 There are of course limitations with this analysis.
 Most prevalently, we see that romantic comedies appear in movies that have a non-stereotypical representation of women.
-It is however well-known that in general in romantic comedies women are solely love interests and are thus portrayed stereotypically.
+However, it is well-known that in general in romantic comedies women are solely love interests and are thus portrayed stereotypically.
 This highlights the need to not only look at the proportion of actresses, the proportion of women character and the age difference but consider other factors.
 More precisely **the vocabulary linked** to female and male actors in general.
 This is a perfect segue into our final analysis: *The Vocabulary Analysis*

 ## Hey kids, spelling is fun! - Let's look at words